 004: How To Expand Your Comfort Zone

-In this episode Lucy talks about the comfort, stretch and panic zone and shares with you a useful exercise to help you get more comfortable with activities that currently cause you anxiety.
+In this episode Lucy talks about how to expand your comfort zone, including the comfort, stretch and panic zone and shares with you a useful exercise to help you get more comfortable with activities that currently cause you anxiety.

 In today’s episode we’re going to be talking about how to expand your comfort zone.
 So I see the comfort zone as the activities that we feel comfortable doing, the ones we do everyday without worrying about them and they happen easily and naturally.
 To start with write a list of all the activities that you feel comfortable doing.